devabz/IKT215-G-BayesDecisionTheory/README.md

 This theorem allows us to update our prior beliefs with new evidence, a fundamental approach in Bayesian statistics.

 # Total Probability
 The Law of Total Probability is a fundamental rule relating marginal probabilities to conditional probabilities.
 It states that the probability of an event can be found by considering all possible ways that the event can occur.
-For a set of mutually exclusive and exhaustive events $ B_i$, the law is given by:
+For a set of mutually exclusive and exhaustive events $B_i$, the law is given by:

 $$P(A) = \sum_{i \in \mathbb{I}} P(B_i \mspace{5mu}|\mspace{5mu} A) \cdot P(B_i) $$

-This theorem is particularly useful in scenarios where the probability of an event A is not directly known, but can be broken down into several mutually exclusive events $ B_i$.
+This theorem is particularly useful in scenarios where the probability of an event A is not directly known, but can be broken down into several mutually exclusive events $B_i$.

 # References
 Figure 1: [Understanding Venn Diagrams](https://louis.pressbooks.pub/finitemathematics/chapter/5-3-understanding-venn-diagrams/)